ajayi-joseph/zenrouter/packages/zenrouter/docs/api/mixins.md

 #### Redirect Chains

-Redirects can chain together - each redirect is followed until a non-redirecting route is reached:
+Redirects can chain together automatically.
+ZenRouter follows each redirect until reaching a route that doesn't redirect:

 ```dart
 // RouteA redirects to RouteB